The Most Beautiful Places on a Scotland NC500 Road Trip & beyond 🏴

 Updated: 4 days ago

 Scotland 🏴 is like no other place in the northern hemisphere and beyond.
 Amid the occasionally harsh climate and landscapes travellers can expect stunning scenic country roads on rugged terrain, spectacular coastlines and dark lochs.
 The landscape is dotted with sheep on vast meadows and iconic castles on the horizon.

 Most of Scotland is remote and needs a bit of planning.
 But travelling by car is by far the best option to set your own pace.
-Therefore our Best of Scotland Driving Tour comes in handy.
+Therefore our Scotland NC500 Driving Tour comes in handy.
 From the countless Scottish castles, scenic drives and views we’ve compiled a guide to the most beautiful must-see places in Scotland that you can't miss and feature on our tour.
 Let's give you a little inside:

 Taking a long stroll in beautiful Edinburgh.

 In the 1700s the city achieved prestige as a centre of new perceptions in philosophy, economics and medicine and is until today often referred to as Athens of the North.

 Overall the proud Scottish capital is very compact.
 The city offers countless big and small attractions that are best explored on foot.
 The breathtakingly beautiful architecture of the Old Town can be discovered along Edinburgh's most authentic cobbled street, the Royal Mile.
 At the end of the Royal Mile admit the city centre on top of a volcanic rock you find Edinburgh Castle.
 An old fortress used 3000 years for military purposes, as royal residence and prison of war.